 About the Huon Valley

 The Huon Valley is a vibrant, semi-rural community located 30 minutes south of Tasmania’s capital city, Hobart.
-It is Australia’s southernmost municipal area with a population of nearly 17,000 people.
+It is Australia’s southernmost municipal area with a population of more than 17,000 people.

 The Valley’s 5,497 square kilometres are characterised by meandering waterways and forested hills.
-The region’s fertile landscape produces a dazzling array of quality foods that has helped Tasmania earn its reputation as a food lover’s paradise.
+The region’s fertile landscape produces an array of quality foods that has helped Tasmania earn its reputation as a food lover’s paradise.

 There are five main townships across the Valley including Dover, Geeveston, Franklin, Huonville and Cygnet, with many other smaller hamlets and an abundance of beautiful beaches which attract permanent and semi-permanent residents.